 Learn about investing

-Investing is putting away money now, for the chance to have more in the future.
+Investing is putting away money now, for the chance to have more in future.
+You’ll thank yourself later.

 There isn't a magic formula to becoming a good investor.

 It can seem complicated, and with so much information, it can be hard to know where to start.

 We've covered what we think you need to know about investing, from its rules of thumb, to understanding how to manage behaviours to make the right decisions.